Kyle Deeds’ Personal Website

 Gardening: Back in Seattle, my partner and I had a thriving garden, and we’re excited to see how the growing season compares in Boston.
 Here’s hoping that jalapenos can manage in the Northeast.

 D&D/Tabletop RPGs: I think tabletop games are a great way to keep in touch with people and a great excuse to be a bit silly.
-My group just finished a campaing in “Paleomythic: A Stone Age RPG”, and I’m always excited to hear about new niche RPGs!
+My group just finished a campaign in “Paleomythic: A Stone Age RPG”, and I’m always excited to hear about new niche RPGs!